rybakisa/solidity_playground/README.md

-# solidity_playground
+# Solidity Playground

-Experimenting with Solidity
+Home for silly smart contracts written while learning Solidity and experimenting with it.